 - Luxury – Nimb Hotel (Based on pictures, location and reviews) – A luxury hotel located in the beautiful Tivoli Gardens.
 The hotel has a stunning design and has received an average of 9.1/10 for over 200 reviews.
 The Tivoli Gardens is an old amusement park and makes for one of the cities top attractions.

-Have a look on Booking.com for other options.
+Have a look on booking.com or the map below for other options.

 Getting to and from the airport is easy and takes minimal time.
 There are options to get the metro, the train, or shuttle bus.
 On my arrival, I took the Metro to Nørreport which is towards the centre of the city, and it took around 15 minutes and only cost 36 DKK.
 On my return to the airport, I took the train from the Central Station, which also took around 15 minutes.
 I used my Copenhagen Card (more on this card below) for the return so I didn’t pay any extra.
 There are also taxies available if you prefer.